 - feel valued and a part of the school

 We provide high levels of pastoral support and offer support in the form of one-to-one pastoral support, emotional literacy support (ELSA) groups, personal, social, health and economic (PSHE) education, and a relevant and realistic curriculum.
 We encourage children to talk about any issues that are worrying them, and train our staff to be mindful of children’s emotional and mental wellbeing.
-Any concerns are usually passed on to the class teacher but may be passed to our ELSA (Mrs Jenkins), Inclusion Lead (Mrs Lambert) or DHT (Miss Scammell) as appropriate to ensure children are properly supported in school.
+Any concerns are usually passed on to the class teacher but may be passed to our ELSA (Mrs Jenkins) or SENCo (Miss Adkins) as appropriate to ensure children are properly supported in school.

 We work in close partnership with outside agencies, including Child and Adolescent Mental Health Service (CAMHS), the SENSS Team (Local Authority) and Educational Psychologist to ensure the best outcomes for our children.